Updated August 24, 2023

-- Standard Deviation – It shows how much Dataset varies from the Mean of the Dataset.
+- Standard Deviation – It shows how much the Dataset varies from the Mean of the Dataset.

 How to Make a Bell Curve in Excel?

-To make a bell curve in Excel is very simple and easy.
-Let’s understand how to make a bell curve in excel with some examples.
+Making a bell curve in Excel is very simple and easy.
+Let’s understand how to make a bell curve in Excel with some examples.

-Suppose there are 10 students in a class which has got the below marks out of 100.
+Suppose 10 students in a class have got the below marks out of 100.

 You can calculate the Mean with the help of the Average Function.

-In cell B12 I have inserted the Average Function as you can see in the below screenshot.
+In cell B12, I have inserted the Average Function, as shown in the screenshot below.

 The result of the Average Function is 86.
-So we can say that Mean in our example is 86 which will be the center of the Bell curve.
+So we can say that the Mean in our example is 86, which will be the center of the Bell curve.

-Now we need to calculate the Standard Deviation which we can do with the help of STDEV.P function.
+Now we need to calculate the Standard Deviation, which we can do with the help of the STDEV.P function.

 So the result of the standard deviation in our case is 2.58.

-Now to calculate the normal distribution you need to insert a formula for normal distribution in the next cell of Marks.
+Now to calculate the normal distribution, you need to insert the normal distribution formula in the next Marks cell.
 The syntax of the formula is as below.

 So let us insert the formula from cell C2.
-Please make sure that you freeze the cells for Mean and standard deviation in the formula.
+Please freeze the cells for Mean and standard deviation in the formula.

-Now drag the formula in below cells till cell C10.
+Now drag the formula in the below cells till cell C10.

 Insert a Bell Curve in Excel (Normal Distribution Curve)

-Now as all the data is ready with us for the Bell curve, we can insert a Bell curve chart in excel.
+Now, as all the data is ready for the Bell curve, we can insert a Bell curve chart in Excel.

-First, select the Marks of all student and Normal Distribution column which we calculated above and under the Insert tab, click on Recommended Charts as shown below.
+First, select the Marks of all students and the Normal Distribution column, which we calculated above, and under the Insert tab, click on Recommended Charts as shown below.

-Now under Recommended chart, you will see lots of option for different types of charts.
-But to get a normal distribution curve (Bell Curve) follow the below steps.
+Now under the Recommended chart, you will see many options for different charts.
+But to get a normal distribution curve (Bell Curve), follow the below steps.